metio/terraform-provider-k8s/docs/data-sources/k8s_mariadb_com_user_v1alpha1_manifest.md

 Optional:

-- `plugin_arg_secret_key_ref` (Attributes) PluginArgSecretKeyRef is a reference to the arguments to be provided to the authentication plugin for the User.If the referred Secret is labeled with 'k8s.mariadb.com/watch', updates may be performed to the Secret in order to update the authentication plugin arguments. (see [below for nested schema](#nestedatt--spec--password_plugin--plugin_arg_secret_key_ref))
+- `plugin_arg_secret_key_ref` (Attributes) PluginArgSecretKeyRef is a reference to the arguments to be provided to the authentication plugin for the User.
+If the referred Secret is labeled with 'k8s.mariadb.com/watch', updates may be performed to the Secret in order to update the authentication plugin arguments. (see [below for nested schema](#nestedatt--spec--password_plugin--plugin_arg_secret_key_ref))
-- `plugin_name_secret_key_ref` (Attributes) PluginNameSecretKeyRef is a reference to the authentication plugin to be used by the User.If the referred Secret is labeled with 'k8s.mariadb.com/watch', updates may be performed to the Secret in order to update the authentication plugin. (see [below for nested schema](#nestedatt--spec--password_plugin--plugin_name_secret_key_ref))
+- `plugin_name_secret_key_ref` (Attributes) PluginNameSecretKeyRef is a reference to the authentication plugin to be used by the User.
+If the referred Secret is labeled with 'k8s.mariadb.com/watch', updates may be performed to the Secret in order to update the authentication plugin. (see [below for nested schema](#nestedatt--spec--password_plugin--plugin_name_secret_key_ref))

 <a id="nestedatt--spec--password_plugin--plugin_arg_secret_key_ref"></a>
 ### Nested Schema for `spec.password_plugin.plugin_arg_secret_key_ref`

 Required:

 - `key` (String) The key of the secret to select from.
 Must be a valid secret key.

 Optional:

-- `name` (String) Name of the referent.This field is effectively required, but due to backwards compatibility isallowed to be empty.
-Instances of this type with an empty value here arealmost certainly wrong.More info: https://kubernetes.io/docs/concepts/overview/working-with-objects/names/#names
+- `name` (String) Name of the referent.
+This field is effectively required, but due to backwards compatibility is allowed to be empty.
+Instances of this type with an empty value here are almost certainly wrong.
+More info: https://kubernetes.io/docs/concepts/overview/working-with-objects/names/#names
 - `optional` (Boolean) Specify whether the Secret or its key must be defined